raspberrypilearning/fetching-the-weather/worksheet.md

     from pprint import pprint
     ```

-1. Now you can define a new `url` variable, but using the weather station id you have chosen.
+1. Now you can define a new `url` variable, but using the Weather Station ID you've chosen:

     ``` python
     url = 'https://apex.oracle.com/pls/apex/raspberrypi/weatherstation/getlatestmeasurements/weather_stn_id_goes_here
     ```

-1. To get the latest measurements, you need one line of code, but we'll add a second line to pretty print it straight away.
+1. To get the latest measurements you need one line of code, but we'll add a second line to pretty-print it straight away:

 ``` python
 weather = get(url).json()['items']
 pprint(weather)
 ```

-1. You should see something like the following appearing in the shell.
+1. You should see something like the following appearing in the shell:

     ``` json
     >>> [{'air_pressure': 1008.81,